terrafloww/rasteret/README.md

 output_dir.mkdir(exist_ok=True)

 # Save results from xarray to geotiff files, each geometry's data will be stored in
 # its own folder.
-Here we are giving the file name prefix and also mentioning
+We can also give file-name prefix
-# which Xarray varible to save
+# and also mention which Xarray varible to save as geotiffs
-# each geometry in xarray will get its own folder
 output_files = save_per_geometry(ndvi_ds, output_dir, file_prefix="ndvi", data_var="NDVI")

 for geom_id, filepath in output_files.items():